TypiCal25/Knowledge/Academics/Capstone/Private Key Cryptography.md

 1. Cryptography is wholly based on randomness
 2. Randomness gives the advantage to the attackers.

-With this, we have the proper definition of computationally secure algorithms in the asymptotic defintion.
+With this, we have the proper definition of computationally secure algorithms in the asymptotic definition.

 > A scheme is secure if for every probabilistic polynomial-time adversary $A$ carrying out an attack of some formally specified type, and for every positive polynomial p, there exists an integer N such that when $n > N$, the probability that $A$ succeeds in the attack is less than $\dfrac{1}{p(n)}$